How Does a Child Actually Get Autism?

 Prevalence Rates

 The prevalence of autism has significantly increased over the past few decades.
 In the 1980s, the prevalence rate was approximately 4-5 cases per 10,000 children, which increased to 30-60 cases in the 1990s.
-In 2012, the Autism and Developmental Disabilities Monitoring Network published a combined autism spectrum disorder (ASD) prevalence of 11.3 per 1000 children aged 8 years, equating to 1 in 88 children [1].
+In 2012, the Autism and Developmental Disabilities Monitoring Network published a combined autism spectrum disorder (ASD) prevalence of 11.3 per 1000 children aged 8 years, equating to one in eighty-eight children [1].

 More recent estimates from the Centers for Disease Control and Prevention (CDC) indicate that about 1 in every 54 children in the U.S. has been identified with ASD, illustrating that the prevalence rates continue to rise.
 Additionally, the CDC indicates that ASD is four times more common among boys than girls.